kimpro82/MyPractice/Golang/README.md

     var input int
     fmt.Scanln(&input)

-    // Determine the alphabet by ASCII vlaue operation var grade string
+    // Determine the alphabet by ASCII value operation var grade string
     if (input >= 95) {
         grade = "A+"